This post may contain affiliate links. Please read my disclosure policy for more info.

 I love them that love me; and those that seek me early shall find me.
 Proverbs 8:17

-- Eat A Healthy Breakfast – Food plays a big role on how you feel, your energy level and even mental clarity.
+- Eat A Healthy Breakfast or Fast – Food plays a big role on how you feel, your energy level and even mental clarity.
 It’s important to let your first meal be healthy.
-Starting with a good source of protein, healthy fats, and complex carbs.
+Starting with a good source of protein, healthy fats, and complex carbs or low carb.
+You can also do intermittent fasting.

 - Eat a Frog – You are probably thinking I am crazy, but don’t click that X!
 I am talking about a concept by Brian Tracy’s book, Eat that Frog.
 The basic idea behind what Tracy teaches is that before 11 am do the one thing you don’t want to do (your frog) and just do it (eat it).
 If you accomplish your least favorite thing on your to-do list first it will set your day.
 This helps to defeat procrastination.